-LinuxGSM uses tmux to run servers in the background so the instance is not lost when you close a terminal session.
+LinuxGSM uses tmux to run servers in the background so the server instance is not terminated when you close a terminal session.

-Tmux is a key component of LinuxGSM and replaced screen which was used on earlier versions. tmux has a few improvements over screen; mainly being better at handling of non root users which was a major issue when developing with screen. tmux allows LinuxGSM to call up a game server running in the background so you can see what it is doing; this feature is available with console feature.
+Tmux is a key component of LinuxGSM and replaced screen which was used on earlier versions. tmux has a few improvements over screen; mainly being better at handling standard Linux users, this was a major issue when developing with screen. tmux allows LinuxGSM to call up a game server running in the background so you can see what it is doing; this feature is available with console feature.

 tmux 1.8 has an issue that prevents console logging from working.
 This is because the

-This issue occurs on CentOS mainly.
-This is caused by the standard user not having permissions to user /dev/ptmx.
+This issue normally occuires with CentOS and is caused by the standard user not having permissions to user

 create session failed: ./srcds_linux -game csgo: Operation not permitted